chichiwang/tamsui/docs/README.md

 ### Project Configurations
 **Tamsui** uses environment-aware configurations via [Webpack's DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
 This behavior is instrumented in [webpack/define.js](../webpack/define.js).

-A sample config file `project-configs-example.js` is provided in the project root directory.
-Running `npm run create-config` will copy `project-configs-example.js` to `project-configs.js` if it doesn't already exist.
+A config file `project-configs.js` exists in the project root directory.
+These variables are replaced with their corresponding values in the project code at build time.

-The application will not build without a `project-configs.js` file in the project root: the boilerplate application relies on the `PORT` value being defined as a project configuration variable.
+Currently the following variables are used:
+* `PORT` (number): The port the express server will run on.
+* `SERVE_STATIC` (boolean): Whether the Express server should serve static assets located in `/static`, `/styles`, and `/scripts` of the `/dist` directory on build.

 **Adding configuration variables**